 You may be surprised to see these on the list, but Chucks have a cult-like following in the strength-training world.
 And they get Yuen's seal of approval, too.
 "Chuck Taylors are standard powerlifting shoes due to their flat and relatively cushion-free sole."

 While they're not as high-tech as some of the other options out there — after all, they're not actually designed for exercise — Converse shoes do provide a solid foundation.
-Lace them up tight for maximal stability.
+When wearing barefoot lifting shoes like these, lace them up tight for maximal stability.

 Buy it: Converse.com; Price: $60